 Co-founder of Radio AvA, an on-air community space broadcasting the voices of sex workers and their allies in order to express, explore and share their experiences, improve safety and outreach, reflect, critique and celebrate!

 Community organizer with SWOP-NYC and SWANK, both volunteer-based, grassroots organizations and part of a national network dedicated to improving the lives of current and former sex workers.

 Commissioner, Human Rights Commission, City of Newburgh, New York.

 ESL teacher, Bellevue/NYU Program for Survivors of Torture.

-Member, Radical Anthropology Group, London.
+Member, Radical Anthropology Group, University College London.
 Anthropology asks one big question: what does it mean to be human?
 In addition to teaching anthropology, RAG is engaged in defending the land rights and cultural survival of hunter-gatherers, as well as academic research and activist involvement in environmental, anti-capitalist and other campaigns.

 Union organizer, unionizing service industry workers in New Orleans for the IWW.